Distinguished Dissertation Award Schemes

 Classification Society Distinguished Dissertation Award

-This award, supported by Chapman and Hall/CRC, will be for the best PhD (or approximately equivalent doctoral) dissertation nominated by an annual deadline.
+This award, supported by Chapman and Hall/CRC, will be for the best PhD (or approximately equivalent doctoral) dissertation nominated by an annual deadline, usually in April.
 The theme is clustering, classification, related areas of data analysis, encompassing both associated theory and/or applications.

 EAPLS PhD Award